 Our Official Statistics 2021/22 have been published today, Thursday 30 June 2022.

 - Online Statistics by Local Authority Breakdown 2021/22

 - Interactive statistical dashboard

-The majority of children and young people (8,013) were referred due concerns about their welfare.
+The majority of children and young people (8,691) were referred due to concerns about them.

-During the 12 month period, 16,248 Children’s Hearings were held for 8,977 children and young people.
-Due to the pandemic and restrictions, the majority of Hearings were held virtually.
+During the 12 month period, 21,909 Children’s Hearings were held for 10,902 children and young people.
+Due to the ongoing pandemic and restrictions, the majority of Hearings were held virtually.

 The full set of Official Statistics can be found in detail in the Resources section of our website.